 The interval endurance capacity, IEC, is the ability to perform high-intensity activities like running and sprinting, as well as the ability to recover well during low-intensity activities such as walking and jogging.
-IEC was the subject of a study in both elite and sub-elite field hockey players over a three-year period.
+IEC was the subject of a study on both elite and sub-elite field hockey players over three years.
 The study found that when the youth players were on average fourteen years old, differences in IEC scores were not significant yet between elite and sub-elite players.
 One year later, there was a trend that elite players outscored the sub-elite players on their IEC, but again differences were not significant.
 Two years later, at an average age of sixteen years, differences were significant, favouring the elite players.
-Even after taking into account the effect of percentage body fat, additional training hours, and motivation, the remaining differences between individual players are considerable.
+Even after considering the effect of percentage body fat, additional training hours, and motivation, the remaining differences between individual players are considerable.

-Before and immediately after the 2004 Ironman Triathlon ambient temperature, % relative humidity, body mass, plasma concentrations of sodium, potassium and chloride ions and urine specific gravity were measured in 10 well-trained triathletes.
+Before and immediately after the 2004 Ironman Triathlon ambient temperature, % relative humidity, body mass, plasma concentrations of sodium, potassium, and chloride ions, and urine specific gravity were measured in 10 well-trained triathletes.
 Core temperature was measured intermittently during the event using an ingestible pill telemetry system, and heart rate was measured throughout.
-Mean performance time was 611 minutes; heart rate was 143bpm (83% of MHR) and core temperature was 38.1°C. Body mass significantly declined during the race by 2.3 kg whereas urine specific gravity significantly increased (1.011 to 1.0170 g/ml) and plasma sodium, potassium and chloride ion concentrations did not change.
-Changes in body mass were not related to finishing core temperature, plasma sodium or urine specific gravity.
-In contrast with previous laboratory based studies examining the influence of hypohydration on performance, a body mass loss of up to 3% was found to be tolerated by well-trained triathletes during an Ironman competition in warm conditions without any evidence of thermoregulatory failure.
+The mean performance time was 611 minutes; the heart rate was 143bpm (83% of HRmax), and the core temperature was 38.1°C. Body mass significantly declined during the race by 2.3 kg, whereas urine specific gravity significantly increased (1.011 to 1.0170 g/ml) and plasma sodium, potassium, and chloride ion concentrations did not change.
+Changes in body mass were not related to finishing core temperature, plasma sodium, or urine specific gravity.
+In contrast with previous laboratory-based studies examining the influence of hypohydration on performance, a body mass loss of up to 3% was found to be tolerated by well-trained triathletes during an Ironman competition in warm conditions without any evidence of thermoregulatory failure.

 Hydration has also been the subject of a study in tennis, where, following a substantial practical review a series of conclusions were made: " Maintaining appropriate fluid levels is vital for performance and temperature regulation.
 Tennis players need to be on a structured fluid intake program during practice and match sessions.

-A series of papers on training for power, speed, anaerobic capacity and the effects of recovery and stretching also came to light this month.
-In the first the authors looked at power output and heart rate during repeated bouts of rowing with different recovery periods of 1.5, 3 or 6-minutes.
-Nine male junior rowers performed two all-out bouts of 1000m rowing on an ergometer on three separate occasions in a random order with respect to recoveries between the two repetitions.
+A series of papers on training for power, speed, anaerobic capacity, and the effects of recovery and stretching also came to light this month.
+In the first the authors looked at power output and heart rate during repeated bouts of rowing with different recovery periods of 1.5, 3, or 6-minutes.
+Nine male junior rowers performed two all-out bouts of 1000m rowing on an ergometer on three separate occasions in random order for recoveries between the two repetitions.
 The conclusion was that with performance times in the region of 209s and power output of the order of 313W recovery of mean power output was incomplete even after 6 minutes suggesting that to achieve certain aims the recovery period needed to be greater than 6 minutes.

-The purpose of the second study was to identify the effect of 4 months of different training modalities on power, speed, skill and anaerobic capacity in 15-16 year old male basketball players.
-35 basketball players were randomly assigned into three groups: power endurance (intermittent exercise, PE), general endurance (continuous exercise, GE) and a control (regular basketball training, CG).
-The training models were used for 16 weeks in sessions conducted 3 times a week during 90 minutes each in the competition period.
+The purpose of the second study was to identify the effect of 4 months of different training modalities on power, speed, skill, and anaerobic capacity in 15-16-year-old male basketball players.
+35 basketball players were randomly assigned into three groups: power endurance (intermittent exercise, PE), general endurance (continuous exercise, GE), and control (regular basketball training, CG).
+The training models were used for 16 weeks in sessions conducted 3 times a week for 90 minutes each in the competition period.
 The following tests were performed: 20m speed run, squat jump, countermovement jump, running-based anaerobic sprint test (RAST), 2 min. shooting test and the shuttle ball-dribbling test.
-No statistically significant differences in the 20m-speed run, squat jump and countermovement jump were observed.
+No statistically significant differences in the 20m-speed run, squat jump, and countermovement jump were observed.
 On the other hand, RAST showed significant increases in PE, with greater increases during the 5th and 6th runs.
 The PE training model also produced a significant improvement in the shuttle ball-dribbling test (falling from 48.7 to 45.5).
-The results suggested that both training modalities were able to maintain initial values of speed and power, however, the anaerobic capacity and skill increased only in the players from the power endurance group.
-Therefore, the power endurance training (intermittent high intensity exercise) may be more beneficial to prepare junior players according to the game cardiovascular and metabolic specific determinants.
+The results suggested that both training modalities were able to maintain initial values of speed and power.
+However, the anaerobic capacity and skill increased only in the players from the power endurance group.
+Therefore, power endurance training (intermittent high-intensity exercise) may be more beneficial to prepare junior players according to the game's cardiovascular and metabolic specific determinants.

-Various studies have reported on the loss of power output through static stretching prior to activity but a study looked at the possible impact of prolonged stretch training to increase the range of movement to establish if this was a factor.
-In other words could it be that just those athletes who have poor flexibility are prone to stretch-induced deficits.
-The findings were quite conclusive in that the pre-existing ROM of the performer bears no relation to the deficit to power caused by static stretching immediately prior to activity and power loss in these circumstances is universally measurable factor.
+Various studies have reported on the loss of power output through static stretching before activity, but a study looked at the possible impact of prolonged stretch training to increase the range of movement to establish if this was a factor.
+In other words, could it be that just those athletes who have poor flexibility are prone to stretch-induced deficits?
+The findings were quite conclusive in that the pre-existing ROM of the performer bears no relation to the deficit of power caused by static stretching immediately before activity and power loss in these circumstances is a universally measurable factor.

 This article first appeared in: